-True study of the Bible is as pleasurable as it is profitable.
+High-quality study of the Bible is as pleasurable as it is profitable.
 Just as a hungry person relishes good food, the person who deeply feels his need for God — that is, the person who hungers and thirsts for righteousness (Mt.
 5:6) — finds meditation on the word of God deeply satisfying.
-To the one who loves God deeply, the precepts of God are more to be desired than “gold, yea, than much fine gold; sweeter also than honey and the honeycomb” (Psa.
+To the one who loves God deeply, the precepts of God are more to be desired than “gold, even much fine gold; sweeter also than honey and drippings of the honeycomb” (Psa.
 19:10).
-The Scriptures are not only for “converting the soul” (Psa.
-19:7), they are for “rejoicing the heart” (Psa.
+The Scriptures are not only for “reviving the soul” (Psa.
+19:7), but they are for “rejoicing the heart” (Psa.
 19:8).

-Key Idea: If we do not study and grow, we will not be able to teach others.
+Key Idea: If we do not study and grow in the faith, we will not be able to teach others.